 The tongue load (1) of any trailer is very important because it is also part of the vehicle weight.
 The Gross Vehicle Weight (GVW) includes the curb weight of the vehicle, any cargo carried in it, and the people who will be riding in the vehicle as well as trailer tongue weight.
-Vehicle options, equipment. passengers and cargo in the vehicle reduce the amount of tongue weight the vehicle can carry, which will also reduce the trailer weight the vehicle can tow See Vehicle Load Limits on page 9-16 for more information about the vehicle's maximum load capacity.
+Vehicle options, equipment, passengers and cargo in the vehicle reduce the amount of tongue weight the vehicle can carry, which will also reduce the trailer weight the vehicle can tow.

-Trailer tongue weight (1) should be 10-15 percent and fifth-wheel or gooseneck kingpin weight should be 15-25 percent of the loaded trailer weight up to the maximums for vehicle series and hitch type.
+Trailer tongue weight (1) should be 10-15% and fifth-wheel or gooseneck kingpin weight should be 15-25% of the loaded trailer weight (2) up to the maximums for vehicle series and hitch type.